Conference

 Alison McGovern MP, Minister of State (Minister for Employment), Department for Work and Pensions

-Find out what the government is doing nationally to improve equity for disabled people in the workplace and what actionable strategies you can embed locally, such as disability pay gap monitoring, Access to Work and workplace support.
+Alison provided insights on what the government is doing nationally to improve equity for disabled people in the workplace and what actionable strategies employers can embed locally, such as disability pay gap monitoring, Access to Work and workplace support.

 10:00-10:45am